Birmingham Royal Ballet

 - 11 GSCEs (including equivalents) and IGSCEs achieving straight A’s and AS and one B.

 - A levels in Dance (A) and English Literature (A), both of which I completed in the space of one year.

-- I am now working towards my Level 6 Professional Performing Arts Diploma validated by Trinity College London at Elmhurst Ballet School.
+- Level 6 Professional Performing Arts Diploma validated by Trinity College London at Elmhurst Ballet School.